TAGGING THE TREASURES

-In partnership with the Friends, the aim was to research every artwork, every artist and every donor and produce a comprehensive online catalogue and printed catalogue containing all the information they had amassed.
+In partnership with the Friends, the aim was to research every artwork, artist and donor in order to produce both a comprehensive online catalogue and a printed catalogue containing all the information they had amassed.

 Richard Marshall, Project Co-ordinator, created the online catalogue contained in www.lythamstannesartcollection.org and Jacqueline Arundel, latter Project Manager wrote the printed catalogue.
 Two excellent pieces of work.
 The website is where you can read the research about all the artworks, artists and donors.

 Tagging the Treasures was an extremely successful Project which made the Collection available to everyone.